 FA 462 - Sculpture: New Materials

 The exploration of sculpture continues with a focus on how the choice of materials communicates artistic voice.
 Students are introduced to the concept of public art and site-specific works.
-Prerequisite(s): FA 363.

 FA 471 - Advanced Experimental Printmaking